Jael: Artistic depictions of Jael

 Medieval images of Jael, mostly in illuminated manuscripts, depicted her as both a defender of Israel and a prefiguration of the Virgin Mary.
-This can be seen in the Stavelot Bible, the Speculus Darmstadt, as well as several other texts.
-When not shown in the act of killing Sisera, she carries her hammer and sometimes the spike, making her easy to identify.

 In Renaissance works the subject is one of the most commonly shown in the Power of Women topos, with other biblical women who triumphed over men, such as Judith or Delilah.
 Here she was used to show the risk for men in following women, in groupings including positive figures and scenes such as Judith beheading Holofernes, but mostly ones with females depicted as over-powerful, such as Phyllis riding Aristotle, Samson and Delilah, Salome and her mother Herodias and the Idolatry of Solomon.
 More positively, Jael was included in sets of the female Nine Worthies, such as the prints by Hans Burgkmair.
 Ladies sometimes chose to have their portraits painted as Jael, a transformation achieved by holding a hammer and spike.

-In the Baroque period, Jael continued to be a sexual figure in art.
-Works by Gregorio Lazzarini and Artemisia Gentileschi are two examples of an attractive Jael, shown in the act of killing her foe.

-Jael is portrayed in the French silent film Jael and Sisera (1911), directed by Henri Andréani.